 5. Generously padded with elastic on both ends.

 This magical girth described above was almost impossible to find.
 Most synthetic girths do not look nice enough to show in and a large number of them are not ergonomically shaped.
 To find one that included a breast collar attachment ring was the real tricky part.
 There were a few possible candidates.
 There’s one by Wintec with CAIR, but I’m not sold on that technology after using a CAIR saddle for a while.
 There’s one by ThinLine, but I’ve heard that they have durability issues.
 There’s a lovely one by Stubben, but it’s a little pricey for my pocketbook (it’s over $400).
 That left us with the Tekna.

 I had not had much experience with this brand previously.
 When I received the girth…I was impressed.
 The girth is beautiful.
-The padding is very thick and it is very cushy.
+The padding is very thick, even if a bit stiff.
 The materials all looked solid and the craftsmanship was better than I expected for such a reasonably priced girth.
 The elastic is strong and will not wear out any decade soon.
 The stainless steel roller buckles are a must.
 It’s a lovely girth…and I can just hose it off when I need to!
 What is better than that?